 3. Buff Pouch.-The buff pouch will be worn only when the carrying of ammunition is essential, and will be worn on the right side.
 Ammunition, including blank, is always to be carried in the pouch.

-4. The following articles are to be carried in the pack by Royal Marines:-
+4. The following articles are to be carried in the pack:-